domman-genomics/Oman_NGS/manuals/04_mapping/README.md

 ```
 `--cpus 4` : run using 4 CPUs (the max number we have on the VMs).
 Default is 8.
 `--outdir` : name the output directory
-`--ref` : reference genome file in GenBank or fasta information
+`--ref` : reference genome file in GenBank or fasta format
 `--R1` : Forward read files (remember we are using the trim_galore output files)
 `--R2` : Reverse read files (remember we are using the trim_galore output files)
 `--subsample` : percentage to subsambple reads.
 In this case we look at 0.5 (half) to speed things up.
 You don't have to do this in your real analyses.